Africa Safari delivers experiences such as these water crossings by Wildebeest on their migration.

 Day Notes:

 After breakfast, we set out to experience the cultural diversity of Mto-wa-Mbu, starting at the market and visiting a Chagga family producing banana beer and passing by many different farms.
 On the way, your guide will introduce you to the various fruits and vegetables growing in the area and explain the irrigation system that sustains local crops.
-After having a delicious, home-cooked meal in a traditional homestead, we enjoy a visit to a Maasai Boma for the cultural encounter of a lifetime.
+After having a delicious, home-cooked meal in a local Mama’s home, we enjoy a visit to the Maasai Boma for the cultural encounter of a life time.
 The Maasai people are semi-nomadic herders, who choose to live a traditional lifestyle and are known for their distinctive traditional attire.

-In the late afternoon, we embark on a walking tour to Lake Papyrus.
+In the late afternoon we embark on a walking tour to Lake Papyrus.
 Here clients can view this magnificent lake filled with abundant birdlife and hippos.
 If time allows we can do some light trekking up to the waterfall.
-From here you will view the lake on top of the Rift valley wall; then onto the banana plantation and rice fields, ending off the tour with a local village visit.
-On completion of this culture filled day, we return to the lodge for dinner & overnight.
+From here you will view the lake on top of the Rift valley wall; then onto the banana plantation and rice field, ending off the tour with a local village visit.
+On completion we return to the lodge for dinner & overnight.

-• Local cultural experience
+• Mto wa Mbu cultural experience

 • Walking tour to Lake Papyrus